densaldanha/densaldanha.github.io/README.md

 # densaldanha.github.io
-Denver's Portfolio Website
+Denver's Portfolio Website  <a href='https://www.densaldanha.github.io'> Click here to access website</a>

 Thank you for visiting my Portfolio Website.
-This Readme file contains the links to all the assets of HTML, CSS and content that I have used to create this website.
+This Readme file contains the links to all the assets of HTML, CSS, Javascript and content that I have used to create this website.
 This is a project under Mark Marshall.

+<h3>Sources of effects:</h3>

 Typewriter effect: https://1stwebdesigner.com/20-amazing-pure-css-animated-buttons/